-To provide continuous performance increase in computing systems, the clock frequency wall was avoided in the beginning of the 2000s by the introduction of multi-core based systems.
+In order to provide a continuous performance improvement in computing systems, the clock frequency wall was avoided in the beginning of the 2000s by the introduction of multi-core based systems.
 This led to a new challenge in the mid-2000s: the CPU power wall [DKM+12, WS13].
 Indeed, due to the physical limitations of semi-conductor materials, the power dissipation of a fixed chip area is limited.
-With the evolution of semiconductor device fabrication, from a 10µm manufacturing process in the 1970s to the commercialisation of the 14nm based technology in 2015, more transistors are squeezed into a smaller silicon area, which increases power density [PV07].
-This eventually leads to dark silicon, where all of the components of a chip cannot be operated at the same time due to its power dissipation and the heat generated.
+With the evolution in the fabrication of semi-conductor devices from a 10µm manufacturing process in the 1970s to the commercialisation of the 14nm based technology in 2015, more transistors are squeezed into a smaller silicon area, which increases power density [PV07].
+This eventually leads to dark silicon, where all of the components of a chip cannot be operated at the same time due to both its power dissipation and the heat generated.
 Until now, the effects of the power wall have been limited by the design of the more energy efficient transistors with, for example, lower voltage levels.
-This had the advantage to increase the transistor efficiency in proportion to the increase of transistor density, a phenomenon called the Dennard scaling [DGR+74].
-However, the current increase in the transistor efficiency is no longer proportional to the increase of transistor density [WS13], and the semi-fabrication is currently in a post-Dennard scaling area, where a substantial increase of the performance of computing systems cannot be obtained before solving the current power dissipation and conductor device related energy consumption problems.
+Which has led to an increase in the transistor efficiency in proportion to an increase of the transistor density, - a phenomenon called the Dennard scaling [DGR+74].
+However, the current increase in the transistor efficiency is no longer proportional to the increase of transistor density [WS13], and the semi-fabrication is currently in a post-Dennard scaling area, where a substantial increase of the performance of computing systems cannot be achieved until both the current power dissipation and conductor device the related energy consumption problems are resolved.

-In order to solve the mentioned problems in this interdisciplinary domain, software must inevitably be involved to make computer systems energy efficient again!
+In order to eradicate the above-mentioned constraints in this interdisciplinary domain, specific software must inevitably be introduced to make computer systems energy efficient again!
 The key challenge is to utilise the available hardware resources as efficiently as possible.
-Since general purpose applications have a very dynamic behaviour, a runtime environment must continuously adjust the usage of the resources based on the execution of the applications.
+Since general purpose applications behave in a very dynamic way, a runtime environment must continuously adjust the usage of the resources based on the execution of the applications.
 In Linux based systems, attempts have been made to incorporate this behaviour by using clock frequency scaling and deep sleep states to scale the hardware resources according to the demand.
-The problem with the existing approaches is that the resources are allocated based on poor metrics.
+The limitations with the existing approaches are that the resources are allocated based on poor metrics.
 There is no interoperability between applications and the runtime system, and resources are usually allocated based on indirect metrics such as the system workload.
-Such a metric does not describe performance demands in applications, and therefore often causes incorrect resource allocation and thus energy waste [HNP+14, HLL15].
+Such a metric does not describe performance demands in applications, and therefore often causes incorrect resource allocation, which, in its turn, leads to an additional waste of energy[HNP+14, HLL15].